bruneaug/DShield-SIEM/AddOn/Configure_Arkime.md

 ### Latest release version 5.6.1 -> 10 February 2025<br>

-This is the steps necessary to install Arkime [1] to parse and index the daemonlogger logs captured by the DShield sensor.<br>
+This is the steps necessary to install Arkime [1] to parse and index the daemonlogger logs captured by the DShield sensor with Ubuntu 22.04.<br>
 First step is to add the IP of your ELK server to the /etc/hosts file following the example below.<br>
 ````
 sudo su -